Town of Braintree

 East Middle School Renovation + Expansion

-A hub for learning and innovation, the Learning Commons will be a defining feature for students with ample natural light and flexible environments.
+A hub for learning and innovation, the Media Commons will be a defining feature for students with ample natural light and flexible environments.

 Separate Academy Commons for grades 5-6 and 7-8 provide intimate environments for focused group activities and reinforces the small school concept.

 The scope of our renovation and expansion encompasses approximately 184,400 sf and reuses much of the existing school.
 Our approach improves the overall building layout and enables the consolidation of the community-oriented, public spaces to provide easy, controlled access for the public.
 The expansion and site improvements minimize impact on the existing playfields and maximize available parking capacity.

 The project is targeting LEED Silver certification, seeking significant reductions to energy usage with improvements to the building envelope, addition of sun shades, and roof mounted photovoltaic panels.
 Our approach allows the current student population to remain throughout construction, which will be phased to minimize impact to occupants.